JackpunktG/performace_aware_programming/README.md

 The course involes learning how modern CPUs work and run programs, how to estimate and predict the expected speed of software code, and the optimization techniques.

+## Status -> currently working through
-This repo is my follow along exercises and homework from the course.
+This repo will be updated as I progress through the course and will contain my follow along exercises and homework from the course.